ff6347/analog-algorithm/README.md

 After a couple of tries and improvements i came to following result:
 You can read the instructions here.

+Materials: 3 different water-color mix, pen, Setsquare, black felt pen, injection

+0. Write any number on the back of your paper

+1. Take the injection and spread the color with eyes closed drop per drop over the frontside of the paper.(Min.
+10 drops)

+2. Let the dabs getting dry

+3. Draw an ellipse arround every dab whose range isn`t bigger the the range of the pen  Smaller dabs can be inside of an ellipse as well
+Every ellipse need to carve minimum one other ellipse.
+Ellipses can get over the end of the paper.
+4. Mark every point of intersection with the black felt pen
+5. If you had written an even number on the back of your paper follow step  6a Otherwise follow step 6b
+6a Link all marked points of intersection with the black felt pen 6b Retrace every line which you have made befor with your pen with the black felt pen.

 # Evaluation

 I was realy satisfied with the results i receved.
 The algorithm was explicated mostly right and looked like the images i had in mind.